karitra/jannet/README.md

 # Jannet ANN's playground

+ _One can watch three things forever: running water, burning fire and neural network learning (C)_

  Basic (yet artificial, not ready for natural one) neural network implementation in [Julia](http://julialang.org/) language.
 Written for studying purposes.

 ## Usage